shakfu/py-js/README.md

 With such caveats aside installation is pretty straighforward:

-1. For c compilation, make sure you have either Xcode or the command line tools installed via `xcode-select --install` in the terminal.
+1. For compilation, make sure you have either Xcode or the command line tools installed via `xcode-select --install` in the terminal.

-2. You should have also have [Homebrew](https://brew.sh) python3 installed on your system (see below for more detailed installation instructions), but it is as simple as:
+2. You should also have [Homebrew](https://brew.sh) python3 installed on your system (see below for more detailed installation instructions), but it is as simple as:

     ```bash
     brew install python
     ```

-    Note: that the default build script automatically reads your existing homebrew installed python version (currently 3.9.4 at the time of this writing.)
+    Note: that the default build script automatically reads your existing homebrew installed python version (currently 3.9.5 at the time of this writing.)

-3. Git clone the `py-js` source from its [repo](https://github.com/shakfu/py-js) and run the following in the cloned repo to get the required submodules:
+3. Git clone the `py-js` [repo](https://github.com/shakfu/py-js) and run the following in the cloned repo to get the required submodules:

 ```bash
 git submodule init